Automating image builds using Jenkins and Packer

 -

-Fill in the file fields with the applicable values.
+Provide the required values in the file fields.
 See also the Terraform

 Initialize the Terraform provider by running